MariSha95/Metabolism_activity_Regression_ML/README.md

 The data is based on  10,000 compounds for each target.
 Each row of the data corresponds to a compound and contains descriptors ( D36-D1073) derived from that compound’s chemical structure.
 Activity between the target molecule and each compound is provided in the training data.

-Jupyter notebook "Regression Analysis_Metabolomics" presents presentation of the dataset and 5 ML algorithms for the regression analysis with hyperparameters selection.
-Best hyperparameters and quality metrics for each models are the following:
+Jupyter notebook "Regression Analysis_Metabolomics" presents presentation of the dataset, 5 variants ML algorithms and 6 variants of NN for the regression analysis.
+Best hyperparameters (for ML algorithms) and quality metrics for each models are the following: